sbahar619/container-app-operator/docs/implementation/phase1-dependency-migration.md

 ## Notes for Phase 2

-Phase 1 only updates imports - it does NOT:
+Phase 1 focuses on API compatibility - it updates:
+- Import paths to provider-dns-v2
+- Crossplane Runtime v1 → v2 API usage
+- Type compatibility for CNAMERecord structs

+Phase 1 does NOT change functional behavior:
-- Add namespace to CNAMERecord ObjectMeta
+- CNAMERecord namespace is not yet added to ObjectMeta (Phase 2)
-- Change Get/List/Delete operation scopes
+- Get/List/Delete operations remain cluster-scoped (Phase 2)
-- Modify helper function signatures
+- Helper function signatures not changed for namespace support (Phase 2)
-- Update RBAC configurations
+- RBAC configurations remain unchanged (Phase 3)

-These changes are intentionally deferred to Phase 2 to maintain clear separation of concerns and enable incremental validation.
+These changes are intentionally deferred to maintain clear separation of concerns and enable incremental validation.